conan-io/docs/reference/commands/consumer/config.rst

 **Examples**:

-- Install the configuration from an URL:
+- Install the configuration from a URL:

   .. code-block:: bash